kjimin0619/kjimin0619/README.md

 # 👋 I’m Jimin Kim
-- 👀 I’m interested in Computer Graphics and Image processing
+- 👀 I’m interested in Computer Graphics
 - 💻 I'm majoring in Computer Science & Engineering
 - 📫 How to reach me ...